St. Thomas Mount railway station: Layout

-It is planned to design, the proposed elevated St Thomas Mount Metro Rail station, as a 'signature station' that would integrate all the 3 suburban rail modes of the city, at multiple levels.
+The station will include access to all the 3 suburban rail modes of the city, at multiple levels.

 The integrated station will have three levels, namely, ground level for suburban station, level 1 for MRTS, and level 2 for Metro Rail.
 The length of the platform at the Metro station will be 140 m and the entire station complex will have a total built-up area of 48,000 sq m.

 Level-0 – New suburban rail platform

 The existing suburban station at ground level can be accessed from new terminal using a foot overbridge.
-According to officials of Chennai Metro Rail Limited (CMRL), they will soon start work on the construction of this foot-over-bridge and complete it before commissioning of the station.

 As per the new design, the elevated station will have a Metro Rail station on the top floor, followed by an MRTS station a level below and then a vast concourse area for commuters to switch over to these two modes or to step down to the ground level, which will house – new ground level platform – for suburban trains, within the new Station block.

+Station layout (Indian Suburban Railways)

 Level-1 – Concourse for mixing of Passengers

 The concourse will have ticket booths and escalators and lifts will take commuters to the platforms above.